genome/ptero-apis/petri.md

 has been reached.

 Specifically, the Workflow application will use this to know when to start shell command jobs.
-The `relative_token_color_stack` can be used to determine specifically identify a particular operation inside a nested `parallel_by`.
+The `token` information can be used to identify a particular operation inside a nested `parallel_by`.

 #### Request